Drakodin/material-ui-dropdown/README.md

 # material-ui-dropdown
-Dropdown component built in the Material-UI style from existing components in core/lab/icons
+Dropdown component built in the Material-UI style from existing components in core/lab/icons, with some Bootstrap for

 ## How to install
 1. `git clone <repo-link>` and move the repository's subfolders (minus the .git and etc.) into the project folder